olebole/irafdoc/doc/astutil.asthedit.rst

   <i>table</i> parameter.
 The line is scanned and the values of each
   column are stored in the variable names specified by the <i>colnames</i>
   parameter.
-The values may be referenced in expressions by the specified column name preceded with <tt>'$'</tt>.
-Note that additional lines may be scanned with the <tt>"fscan"</tt> function.
+The values may be referenced in expressions by the specified column name preceded with <span style="font-family: monospace;">'$'</span>.
+Note that additional lines may be scanned with the <span style="font-family: monospace;">"fscan"</span> function.
 The user is then responsible for the table containing the correct sequence of lines when there are multiple images.
   </p>